lpcvai/23LPCVC_Segmentation_Track-Sample_Solution/README.md

 1. `python3.6 -m pip install --upgrade pip`
 1. `python3.6 -m pip install -r requirements.txt`

-`pip list` should produce this where the packages not included with `requirements.txt` are default python packages:
+`pip list` should produce an output the same as below, where the packages not included with `requirements.txt` are default python packages:

 ```
 Package           Version